gaspachoo/EEG2Video/README.md

 ## 3. Align Video Latents with EEG embeddings (Seq2Seq Transformer) ($\approx$ 1 week)
 #### 1. Generate latents from pretrained VAE:

+**Purpose** : Use a pre-trained VAE to convert GIFs into latents

-A pre-trained VAE is used to convert 6-frame video GIFs (shape [n_frames, sample_f, height, width] = [6, 3, 288, 512]) into latent tensors [n_frames, d1, d2, d3] = [6, 4, 36, 64] where d1, d2, d3 are due to VAE model.
+- A pre-trained VAE is used to convert 6-frame video GIFs (shape [n_frames, sample_f, height, width] = [6, 3, 288, 512]) into latent tensors [n_frames, d1, d2, d3] = [6, 4, 36, 64] where d1, d2, d3 are due to VAE model.

     Script : `Gaspard_model/generate_latents_vae.py`

 #### 2. Use Seq2Seq model to align EEGs embeddings and video latents

 The model is just a rewriting of original mode. : `Gaspard_model/models/personal_models.py`

-- Training : we use the generated EEG embeddings from part 2 as source(shape : [batch, 7, 512]) and the generated latents from part 3.1 as source (shape : [batch, 6, 9216]) to train the model.
+- Training :

+    We use the generated EEG embeddings from part 2 as source(shape : [batch, 7, 512]) and the generated latents from part 3.1 as source (shape : [batch, 6, 9216]) to train the model.

     Script : `Gaspard_model/train_seq2seq_sw.py`

-- Inference : we use the generated EEG embeddings from part 2 to generate predicted latents.
+- Inference :

+    We use the generated EEG embeddings from part 2 to generate predicted latents.

     Script : `Gaspard_model/predict_latents_s2s_sw.py`

 ## 4. Semantic Predictor ($\approx$ 2 days)

 #### 1. Generate text embeddings

-We process the BLIP captions into pretrained CLIP model to generate text embeddings.
+- We process the BLIP captions into pretrained CLIP model to generate text embeddings.

     Script : `Gaspard_model/generate_text_emb_clip.py`

 #### 2. Generate semantic embeddings

-We use a semantic predictor to generate semantic embeddings from the EEGs captions.
+**Purpose** : We use a semantic predictor to generate semantic embeddings from the EEGs captions.

-- Training : we use the DE/PSD features of part 2 as source and the text embeddings from part 4.1 as target.
+- Training :

+    We use the DE/PSD features of part 2 as source and the text embeddings from part 4.1 as target.

     Script : `Gaspard_model/train_semantic.py`

-- Inference : we used the generated text embeddings from part 4.1 to generate semantic embeddings.
+- Inference :

+    We used the generated text embeddings from part 4.1 to generate semantic embeddings.

     Script : `Gaspard_model/generate_semantic_emb.py`

 ## 5. TuneAVideo pipeline (already $\approx$ 1.5 week)

-We use the TuneAVideo pipeline to improve the quality of predicted video latents of part 3.2 in adding context thanks to semantic predictor.
+**Purpose** : We use the TuneAVideo pipeline to improve the quality of predicted video latents of part 3.2 in adding context thanks to semantic predictor.

-- Training : we use the predicted latents of part 3.2 as source and semantic embeddings of part 4.2 as a target to finetune the TuneAVideo pipeline.
+- Training :

+    We use the predicted latents of part 3.2 as source and semantic embeddings of part 4.2 as a target to finetune the TuneAVideo pipeline.

     Script : `Gaspard_model/train_tuneavideo.py`

-- Inference : we generate precise video latents from predicted latents of part 3.2.
+- Inference :

+    We generate precise video latents from predicted latents of part 3.2.

     Script : **Not implemented yet**